haquefardeen/awesome-dot/README.md

 - [Introduction to Rust](https://github.com/CrackTheCode016/intro-to-rust-workshop)- A beginner friendly course for Rust beginners.

-### Read

 ### Videos

   -  [Describedot](https://www.youtube.com/channel/UCMLbuHyF7gFb1A0U4WE7cXQ) - This channel provides an easy explanation about Polkadot in Hindi language.
   -  [Jay Chrawna](https://youtube.com/c/JayChrawnna) - Jay helps the user by teaching them about governance and everything related to Polkadot.
   -  [Alice and Bob](https://www.youtube.com/channel/UC0alQ35JKnMo_ctzYITthbw) - Alice and Bob helps to teach the tokonomics and update you with all the activities          that are happening in Kusama ecosystem.
   -  [Cryptor](https://www.youtube.com/c/Cryptor)-For the Russian community this channel is a blessing.
 With over twenty thousand subscribers this channel has provided      value in every YouTube video Please go and watch.
   -  [Polkadot](https://www.youtube.com/watch?v=GcOKXAOh4Xw)- Official channel of Polkadot.
   -  [Whiteboard crypto](https://www.youtube.com/watch?v=YlAdEQp6ekM&t=23s)-DOT explained with animation.
   -  [Exodus](https://www.youtube.com/watch?v=i6AP6zkhOkA)- Kusama & Polkadot parachains explained in simple terms.
   -  [Promo team channel](https://www.youtube.com/@PolkadotPromoTeam)-A marketing startup that is contributing to increasing the value of substrate.
 Their 2-minute weekly news is amazing and worth watching.
   -  [Kryptoschain](https://www.youtube.com/@KryptosChain)- From Tutorials to News.
 This channel has covered a wide range of concepts.
 Their recent video about teleporting the token is amazing.
   -  [Unit Network](https://www.youtube.com/@UnitNetwork)- Learn about the fundamentals of Polkadot.
   -  [Web3 Online](https://www.youtube.com/@web3online)- Learn about Rust and Polkadot ecosystem.
-  -  [Polkadot in Action](https://www.youtube.com/playlist?list=PLi8ol7g_VgHE6ODDyvaWyLn-JhFIiERB_) - Polkadot in Action YouTube series showcasing the power of Polkadot through the Nova Wallet
+  -  [Polkadot in Action](https://www.youtube.com/playlist?list=PLi8ol7g_VgHE6ODDyvaWyLn-JhFIiERB_) - Polkadot in Action YouTube series showcasing the power of Polkadot through the
+     Nova Wallet

 ## Media